yousaf2018/EthoGrid_Nereis/README.md

 ## 📌 Overview

 **EthoGrid_Nereis** is a dedicated, research-grade desktop application for **automated behavioral analysis of *Nereis*** using video recordings.
-The platform supports **object detection, instance segmentation, pose estimation, and multi-arena tracking** within a unified and transparent workflow.
+The platform supports **object detection,pose estimation, and multi-arena tracking** within a unified and transparent workflow.

 The system is specifically designed for **high-throughput screening experiments**, enabling large-scale, reproducible behavioral phenotyping of *Nereis* under diverse experimental conditions.